Algernon Blackwood: Legacy

 H. P. Lovecraft included Blackwood as one of the "Modern Masters" in the section of that name in "Supernatural Horror in Literature".

-Authors who have been influenced by Blackwood's work include William Hope Hodgson, George Allan England, H. P. Lovecraft, H. Russell Wakefield, "L. Adams Beck" (Elizabeth Louisa Moresby), Margery Lawrence, Evangeline Walton, Ramsey Campbell and Graham Joyce.
+In The Books in My Life, Henry Miller chose Blackwood's The Bright Messenger as "the most extraordinary novel on psychoanalysis, one that dwarfs the subject."
+Authors who have been influenced by Blackwood's work include Anne Rice, William Hope Hodgson, George Allan England, H. Russell Wakefield, "L. Adams Beck" (Elizabeth Louisa Moresby), Margery Lawrence, Evangeline Walton, Ramsey Campbell and Graham Joyce.

-In the first draft of his essay "Notes on the Nomenclature of The Lord of the Rings", J. R. R. Tolkien stated that he derived the phrase "crack of doom" from an unnamed story by Algernon Blackwood.
-In her book, Tolkien's Modern Reading: Middle Earth Beyond the Middle Ages, Dr. Holly Ordway states that this unnamed Blackwood work is a novel titled "The Education of Uncle Paul".
+In the first draft of his guidance notes to translators of his work, "Nomenclature of The Lord of the Rings", J. R. R. Tolkien stated that he derived the phrase "crack of doom" from an unnamed story by Blackwood.
+In her book, Tolkien's Modern Reading, Holly Ordway states that this unnamed Blackwood work is his 1909 novel The Education of Uncle Paul.
+She explains that the children of Paul's sister, whom he is visiting, tell him of the "crack between Yesterday and To-morrow", and that "if we're very quick, we can find the crack and slip through...
+And, once inside there, there's no time, of course...
+Anything may happen, and everything come true."
+Ordway comments that this would have attracted Tolkien because of his interest in travelling back in time.

 Frank Belknap Long's 1928 story "The Space-Eaters" alludes to Blackwood's fiction.
 Clark Ashton Smith's story "Genius Loci" (1933) was inspired by Blackwood's story "The Transfer".
 The plot of Caitlin R. Kiernan's novel Threshold (2001) is influenced by Blackwood's work.
 Kiernan has cited Blackwood as an important influence on her writing.

-In The Books in My Life, Henry Miller chose Blackwood's The Bright Messenger as "the most extraordinary novel on psychoanalysis, one that dwarfs the subject."

-Algernon Blackwood appears as a character in the novel The Curse of the Wendigo by Rick Yancey.
+Blackwood appears as a character in the novel The Curse of the Wendigo by Rick Yancey.

-In the PS4 game Until Dawn, the main setting is named Blackwood Pines, as the main antagonist is a Wendigo.

 Critical studies

 An early essay on Blackwood's work was "Algernon Blackwood: An Appreciation," by Grace Isabel Colbron (1869–1943), which appeared in The Bookman in February 1915.

 Peter Penzoldt devotes the final chapter of The Supernatural in Fiction (1952) to an analysis of Blackwood's work and dedicates the book "with deep admiration and gratitude, to Algernon Blackwood, the greatest of them all".
 A critical analysis of Blackwood's work appears in Jack Sullivan, Elegant Nightmares: The English Ghost Story From Le Fanu to Blackwood, 1978.

-David Punter has an essay on Blackwood.

-There is a critical essay on Blackwood's work in S. T. Joshi's The Weird Tale (1990).

-Edward Wagenknecht analyses Blackwood's work in his book Seven Masters of Supernatural Fiction.